orsonteodoro/oiledmachine-overlay/README.md

 The sanitizer options have not been enabled as default on.
 It will be disabled until LLVM team has improved the security option.

-The ubsan minimal runtime will be default on in this overlay for hardened marked packages.
-Ubsan will protect against Code Execution (CE), Privilege Execution (PE), Denial of Service (DoS), Data Tampering (DT), Information Disclosure (ID) before they happen.
-Only a few vulnerabilities will be blocked on the top 50 vulnerabilities per month ranking.

 The not safe for production sanitizers will default to opt-in in this overlay to decrease the attacker capabilties.
 Users can choose to opt-out and follow upstream's opt-out performance-first security posture.
 However, there are